lasersquad0/LogEngine2/README.md

 void async_example()
 {
-    // in Async mode all log messages are added into queue in memory and written to file (or sent to other targets) by a separate thread.
+    // in Async mode all log messages are added into queue in memory and written to
+    // file (or sent to other targets) by a separate thread.
-    // it means that main thread does not wait untill log message written to the file, that minimizes effect from log calls auto& async_logger = LogEngine::GetFileLogger("async_file_logger", "logs/async_log.txt");
+    // it means that main thread does not wait until log messages written to the file
+    // that minimizes effect from log calls auto& async_logger = LogEngine::GetFileLogger("async_logger", "logs/async_log.txt");
     async_logger.SetAsyncMode(true);

     for (int i = 1; i < 101; ++i)